 Line 10 is the total estimated Medical Assistance Payments and State and Local Administration expenditures.
 Enter the sum of lines 6, 7, 8, and 9.

-------
+C. Certification. --The MBES generates the correct amount for you to certify for the quarter.
+States participating in the Annual Grant Award Project must manually alter the Form HCFA-25A to include an annual certified amount.

+The signature/certification form appears on the screen during the check back process.
+Complete the information requested and the certification is transmitted as part of the Form HCFA-25.
+CO accepts this automated signature/certification in lieu of a separate hardcopy submission.
+However, you must keep actual signed copies of the signature/certification forms in your files that can be made available to HCFA upon request for each Form HCFA-25 you submit over the MBES system (including supplemental requests and revisions).

+If the amount of State funds certified as currently available is not sufficient to cover the non-Federal share of the projected expenditures (excluding any balance of allowances received from the Federal Government), the certification must contain a statement indicating the source from which the rest of the funds will be derived and when they will be available.

 NOTE: The territories must match the Federal share at the appropriate matching rates and the certification must be the total computable amount less the Federal share.
 However, when the territory reaches its ceiling limitation imposed by Congress, the Federal share is either the lower of the total computable times the Federal Medical Assistance Percentage (FMAP) rate or the difference between the ceiling and what has been issued in grant award authority.
 In the latter case, the amount certified is less than the difference between the total computable amount and the Federal Share.